NxPKG/khulnasoft-docs/content/cache/concepts/default-cache-behavior.md

         REVALIDATED
       </td>
       <td colspan="5" rowspan="1">
-        The resource is served from Cloudflare’s cache but is stale.
+        The resource is served from Khulnasoft’s cache but is stale.
 The resource was revalidated by either an <code>If-Modified-Since</code> header or an <code>If-None-Match</code> header.
       </td>
     </tr>